PFC Navbahor Namangan: Stadium

 Clubs home ground is Markaziy Stadium with original capacity of 35,000.
 The stadium which was built in 1989 was one of the biggest football stadiums by capacity in the country.
 In 2011, the club have announced their intention to renovate the stadium and it was closed for long time reconstruction.
 The rehabilitation works were finished in spring 2014.
 The festive opening of the renovated all-seater stadium was held on 29 May 2014 with Barkamol avlod 2014 annual sporting games opening ceremony.
 The capacity of the new venue is 22,000.

-In 2012–14 seasons club played home matches in Kosonsoy Stadium.
+In 2012 until 2014, the club temporary played their home matches at the Kosonsoy Stadium as their home ground is under renovation during the point of time.
 The first official match in renovated stadium was held on 14 June 2014 with League match Navbahor – Olmaliq FK with 3–1 victory of host team.